NFL Lockdown Report: The NFL's best defenders at preventing separation in coverage

-• Chiefs' Trent McDuffie continues his dominance: McDuffie prevented separation on 90.91% of his opportunities in Week 13.
-The Chiefs corner leads the NFL in Lockdown Percentage on the season (67.92%).
+• Pats' Marco Wilson shines in Week 14: Wilson prevented separation on 83.3% of his opportunities in Week 14, the best mark in the NFL.

 • Unlock your edge with a PFF+ subscription: Get full access to all our in-season fantasy tools, including weekly rankings, WR/CB matchup charts, weekly projections, the Start-Sit Optimizer and more.
 Sign up now!